bkayser/FidgetechAssistant/README-gcs.md

    ```
 1. **Declare your Image URLs**
    In the `docker-compose.yml` file, ensure you have the correct image URLs for your backend and frontend services.
-   Replace "whk" in the existing image URLS with a unique identifier.

    Here's an example of how your `docker-compose.yml` file should look:

    ```yaml